 In cryptography jargon, what you were doing was ‘encrypting’ the message (data) according to a very simple mathematical algorithm, which cryptographers refer to as a ‘cipher.’
 Anyone who knows the exact algorithm used to decrypt the message is said to have the ‘key’.
 This is a slightly simplified explanation but is close enough to understand the central ideas without unhelpfully confusing matters.
 If someone wants to read the message but does not have the key, then they must try to ‘crack’ the cipher.
 When the cipher is a simple letter substitution, then ‘cracking’ it is easy, but the encryption can be made more secure by making the mathematical algorithm (the cipher) used more complex, for example by also substituting every third letter of the message with a number corresponding to the letter.

 Modern ciphers use very complex algorithms, and even with the help of supercomputers are very difficult (if not impossible for all practical purposes) to crack.
-If you are interested in finding out just how difficult, we have crunched some numbers here.

 Encryption is the one thing that prevents just anyone from being able to read (or track you through etc.) your digital data, and is the absolute cornerstone of all internet security.
 It is therefore worth taking a little time to understand what we mean by it.